SwiftSage/SwiftSage/README.md

 - **Swift Agent**: A smaller LM that generates python code snippets based on the prompt.
 - **Feedback Agent**: A larger LM that generates feedbacks based on the prompt and the generated code snippet.
 - **Sage Agent**: A reasoning agent that uses the feedbacks to update the reasoning strategies.
-- **Retriever** (soon to be added): A retrieval module that retrieves the most relevant feedbacks for the current prompt.
+- **Executor**: A Python executor that executes the generated code snippets.
-- **Executor**: A python executor that executes the generated code snippets.
+- **Retriever** (soon to be added): A retrieval module that retrieves the most relevant tasks for the current prompt.

 ### SwiftSage Workflow